Financial aid is electronically applied to your university account. You can confirm this via the Account Activity link in your PAWS Self Service.

 To have your aid applied to your balance the week before classes begin, you must:

 - Accept any offered financial aid you wish to receive.

-- Be enrolled full-time -or- notify us if you will be enrolled for less than twelve credits as an undergraduate or less than eight credits as a graduate student.
+- Be enrolled full-time -or- notify us if you will be enrolled for less than twelve credits as an undergraduate.
+Graduate students enrolled in less than eight credits no longer have to notify us; as long as they are enrolled in at least four graduate credits, we will adjust our records to match enrollment shortly before disbursement begins.
 It can take 2-3 weeks for adjustments to be made, so notify us early to receive your aid on time.

 - Have completed any loan counseling and/or promissory note requirements.
-Both Direct Loan Entrance Loan Counseling and Direct Loan Master Promissory Notes should be completed online at www.studentloans.gov.
-Check your PAWS To Do List for details on other loan requirements.
+Both Direct Loan Entrance Loan Counseling and Direct Loan Master Promissory Notes should be completed online at studentaid.gov.
+Check your PAWS To-Do List for details on other loan requirements.